DiegoFraR/swe3313Project/Project Plan/Team Resumes /Eunsu's Resume.md

 ###### Expected Graduation - 2024
 ###### GPA: 3.8
 * Developing crucial critical thinking skills to put to use in the dynamic field of software engineering
-* Expanding knowledge useful to software engineering via courses such as Calculus I and II, Discrete Structures for Computing, Linear Algebra I, Data Structures, Computer Organization & Architecture, and Technical Communciation
+* Expanding knowledge useful to software engineering via courses such as Calculus I and II, Discrete Mathematics, Data Structures, Computer Organization & Architecture, and Professional Practices & Ethics

 ##### Mckenney's Inc